-Gender-Inclusive sheltering may be a new concept for AWARE and Juneau, but it is a successful practice in other parts of the country and around the world.
+Gender-Inclusive sheltering may be a relatively new concept for AWARE and Juneau, but it has been successfully practiced in other parts of the country and around the world.
 The following questions were asked by staff as we explored the viability of this idea, and have also been asked by our kind and curious community.
 Thank you for your thoughtfulness as we bring this change to fruition.

 Is gender-inclusive sheltering a big change?
 Haven’t you always served all survivors of abuse?

 AWARE serves all survivors of domestic or sexual abuse.
 We check in with any person requesting services (shelter, legal help, counseling, etc.) and determine what we can offer that person at that time.
 If a person identifies as male and needs residential services, staff has traditionally worked to find alternative options to our safe shelter program.
 Our move to gender-inclusive sheltering means that we would have the option to shelter everyone, identifying as female, male, or gender non-conforming, in our emergency safe shelter facility.